-If you’re stuck with an area where the vinyl has been removed but the glue remains lodged on the subfloor, try this: Combine warm water and soap in a bucket, then apply it liberally to the glue, allowing time for the mixture to soak in.
+If you remove vinyl flooring but the glue remains lodged on the subfloor, try this: Combine warm water and soap in a bucket, then apply it liberally to the glue, allowing time for the mixture to soak in.
 When you return, the glue will have softened and become easier to remove.

 No dice?
 OK, it’s time to bring some heat into the equation.
 Buy or rent a heat gun—or in a pinch, use your hair dryer—and hold it directly over the stubborn adhesive long enough to soften the glue (but not long enough to cause any damage to the subfloor).
 Then go at the glue with your trusty scraper.

-Finish with some cleanup: Use a broom or shop vac to pick up all the debris that now litters the room.
+Finish removing vinyl flooring with some cleanup: Use a broom or shop vac to pick up all the debris that now litters the room.

-If the above seems like way too much work, there’s always the option of renting a power scraper from your local home center.
-There’s a cost attached to bringing in such a tool, but it will certainly make much quicker work of things.
+If all of the above seems like way too much work, there’s always the option of renting a power scraper from your local home center.
+There’s a cost attached, but it’d certainly make much quicker work of things.
 If you opt for the power scraper, be sure to test it first in an inconspicuous area; you will need to adjust its angle so that it removes only the vinyl-and-glue layer, not the underlying subfloor.
 Score the vinyl into 10-inch sections with the utility knife, then turn on the scraper and get busy.